alantaitz/Data_and_Scripts_Motor_Representations/README.md

 This repository has data and scripts from the paper "Motor representations underlie the reading of unfamiliar letter combinations"

-The files : Analysis.ipynb, Figure_3.R, Figure_4.R have
-The folder /Preprocessed Data/ has Data preprocessed from the experiment....
+The files : Analysis.ipynb, Figure_3.R, Figure_4.R have the scripts to run the principal figures from the paper and the statistical analyses.
+It loads data from the folder /Preprocessed Data/ which has audio and ocular data already preprocessed from the experiment.

 The folder /Tagged Audio Data/ contains examples of participants reading CCVs aloud